 World Investment Statistics

-1.According to the CIA, the EU holds the world’s largest stock of direct foreign investments (abroad), estimated at $8.41 trillion
+1.According to the The World Factbook, the EU holds the world’s largest stock of direct foreign investments (abroad), estimated at $8.41 trillion

 Simply put, the stock of direct foreign investments (DFI) considers the USD value of all investments made by the residents of a specific country on the worldwide market.
 These investments are generally made by companies, and the DFI does not account for share purchases, according to foreign direct investment statistics.
 The last estimate was made on December 31, 2016.